irfanalidv/Book-Data_Voyage/README.md

-# Data Voyage: Complete Data Science Journey from Fundamentals to Advanced Career Development
+#  Data Voyage: Mapping the Path to Discovery in Data Science

 > _"The goal is to turn data into information, and information into insight."_ - Carly Fiorina